canning1295/CanDoYouTube/README.md

 - `q` – reset speed to 1×
 - `w` – set speed to a custom value (default 4×)

+Whenever you adjust the rate, a small overlay briefly shows the current playback speed on the page so you can confirm the setting.
+Debug logs are also written to the browser console when keys are pressed.

 Open the extension options to configure the value for the `w` key and manage the list of allowed sites.
 Settings are stored using `chrome.storage.sync` so they persist between browser sessions.

 ## Files